Experience.

 -

-Platform Economic Architecture (PEA) is the result of this collective experience—a framework and set of principles designed to address the structural and economic realities of modern platform environments.
+It represents a framework and set of principles designed to help organizations address the structural, operational, and economic realities of modern enterprise environments.